nyu-software-engineering/flask-pymongo-web-app-example/README.md

 .venv\Scripts\activate.bat
 ```

-### Install dependencies into the virtual environment

-The file named, `requirements.txt` contains a list of dependencies - other Python modules that this app depends upon to run.
+The `pip` settings file named, `requirements.txt` contains a list of dependencies - other Python modules that this app depends upon to run.

-To install the dependencies into the currently-active virtual environment, use `pip`, the default Python "package manager" - software that takes care of installing the correct version of any module into your in the correct place for the current environment.
+To install the dependencies into the currently-active virtual environment, use `pip`:

 ```bash
 pip3 install -r requirements.txt
 ```

-Replace `pip3` with `pip` if the `pip3` command is not found on your system.

 ### Run the app